plantfansam/kubernetes-101/labs/3-services/README.md

 **Tasks:**

 0. Check out the `Endpoints` associated with your `frontend-via-loadbalancer service` by using `kubectl describe`; note how many there are.
 0. Update the labels on `resources/frontend-pod-3.yaml` so that it will join your `frontend-via-loadbalancer` service.
 Add the pod to the cluster with `kubectl apply -f`.
-Note that this pod intentially contains a different image than others in its service, which is _extremly_ not recommended; we're only doing it for demonstration purposes.
+Note that this pod intentially contains a different image than others in itopping suggestion service, which is _extremly_ not recommended; we're only doing it for demonstration purposes.
 0. Check out the `Endpoints` associated with your service again; you should see one more.
 0. Hit your service's `/pizza` endpoint repeatedly until it's obvious that the new pod has joined the service.